ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 Given a new custom listener, not yet deployed in Distributed James cluster,

-To be deploying it, an admin needs to follow these steps:
+To deploy it, an admin needs to follow these steps:

- - Add the jar in extension-jars folder for each James server
+ - Add the jar in `extension-jars` folder for each James server
      - As `extension-jars` is read at instanciation time, no reboot is required to instanciate the new listener.
- - Then the WebAdmin endpoint can be called to configure the given custom listener.
+ - Call the webadmin endpoint along side with listener specific configuration to configure the given custom listener.
 The bindings for the new listener  will be created, and a listener will be consuming its queue on the James server that had been treating the request.
  - For other James servers to be starting processing the queue, a reboot is needed unless [Broadcast of topology changes](#broadcast-of-topology-changes) is implemented.